holochain/holochain-wasmer/README.md

 Pulling a module from a lazy static and instantiating it takes about `50ns` which is very reasonable overhead for the host to build a completely fresh instance.

+Calling a function with `holochain_wasmer_host::guest::call()` takes several `ns` for small input/output values and some `ms` for ~1mb of input/output data.

+To see benchmarks on your system run `nix-shell --run ./bench.sh`.

 With low overhead like this, core is relatively free to decide when it wants to re-instantiate an already-in-memory module.